We've just released a new feature: Text Annotation & Highlight - Add notes and highlights to articles! Login required.

 Calibration of the Ocular Micrometer Instructions

-9. Repeat Calibration for Changes: If the ocular micrometer is moved to a different microscope or a new objective is added to the microscope, the calibration procedure must be completed again to ensure precision in measurements.
+If the ocular micrometer is moved to a different microscope, or if a new objective is attached, then the entire calibration must be done again.
+This ensure that measurement remain dependable regardless of equipment changes.

 Calibration of the Ocular Micrometer Instructions